BANDDIT/BANDDIT/README.md

 # 👋 Hi, I'm Arrick

-🎯 I'm an enthusiastic iOS Developer passionate about building impactful apps that blend functionality with engaging design.
+🎯 I'm a tech enthusiast passionate about using technology to build a better world.

 ## 💼 About Me
 - 🎓 Alumni of Apple Developer Academy